pgstef/pgstef.github.io/pages/pgbackrest-multi-repository-preview.md

 P00   INFO: pushed WAL file '00000004.history' to the archive
 ```

-As we can see above, both `00000002.history` and `00000003.history` have been found in **repo1** so PG could pick the next timeline correctly.
+As we can see above, both `00000002.history` and `00000003.history` have been found in **repo1** so PostgreSQL could pick the next timeline correctly.

 The `archive-get` enhancement really seems promising mainly because we could have gaps in one repository (due to lack of disk space e.g.) but it would still be able to find it in the other repository.